droe-lang/droe/DROELANG_LANGUAGE_SPECIFICATION.md

 ## Overview

-Roelang is a domain-specific language designed for business logic, process automation, API development, database operations, and cross-platform application development.
+Droelang is a domain-specific language designed for business logic, process automation, API development, database operations, and cross-platform application development.
 It features a readable, English-like syntax with strong typing, modern language constructs, built-in DSLs for databases and APIs, and cross-platform compilation to multiple target languages including WebAssembly, Python, Java (with Spring Boot support), JavaScript, HTML, and mobile platforms (Android/iOS).

 ### Design Principles